Moonchs/rapiHat/README.md

 ###Some advices to build your Robot-Car

 ####Hardware needs:
-* the Adafruit DC & Stepper Motor HAT for Raspberry Pi
+* the Adafruit DC & Stepper Motor HAT for Raspberry Pi + battery coupler
 * a raspberrypi
 * somes DC motors (associated with a chassis kit)
 * a camera that you can plug to your Raspberry Pi